Author: Megan Birot

 As a general rule, you should regularly check your electric blanket yourself and replace it every five years (or have it checked by the manufacturer).
 If at any time you notice any signs of frayed fabric, bent wiring, scorch marks, exposed elements, damaged cords or loose cables do not use the blanket.

 Lastly, be aware that it’s not recommended to use electric blankets with young children, due to the control required to manage heat settings.

 Do electric blankets use a lot of electricity?

 Compared to other heating appliances, electric blankets don’t consume as much energy and typically use about 200W per hour (depending on the heat setting).
 This amounts to roughly 6.5c of electricity, based on the average NZ price.
 Alternatively, most electric heaters use more than 1kW per hour (1kW = approx 32.5c of electricity).

 Compare electricity providers with Canstar Blue

 Finding affordable power involves shopping around.
-And to help you find the best value electricity retailer, Canstar Blue rates NZ power companies for customer satisfaction and value for money, see the table below for some of the results, or you can click on the buttons below for the full results of our survey, and to compare bundled utility providers.
+And to help you find the best value electricity retailer, Canstar Blue rates NZ power companies for customer satisfaction and value for money, see the table below for some of the results, or you can click on the button below for the full results of our survey.

 See Our Ratings Methodology